TUI Airways: Foundation and early years

-TUI Airways has its origins in several rival airlines.
-Euravia (later renamed Britannia Airways in December 1964) was founded in January 1962.
-Orion Airways, founded in 1979 by Horizon Holidays and later owned by the large brewing firm Bass Brewery and InterContinental Hotels Group, was sold and merged with Britannia Airways in 1989 but retained the Britannia name.
-(These events happened before TUI came to the UK.)
+TUI Airways has its origins in several airlines which were rivals.
+Britannia Airways (ex Euravia) in December 1964 Orion Airways, founded in 1978 by Horizon Holidays and later owned by the large brewing firm Bass Brewery and InterContinental Hotels Group, was sold and merged into Britannia Airways in 1989, with the Britannia name being retained for the combined airline.

 Britannia was rebranded to Thomsonfly in May 2005 as its parent company Thomson Travel Group was bought by TUI Group as part of a wider reorganisation of TUI's operations in the UK.
 Air 2000 was founded in 1987, and integrated the operations of Leisure International Airways in 1998.
-They became First Choice Airways in 2004 after being bought by First Choice and became their in-house airline.
+In 2003 the airline was renamed First Choice Airways after being bought by First Choice and became their in-house airline.

-Thomsonfly and First Choice Airways merged following the merger of the travel divisions of TUI Group and First Choice Holidays in September 2007.
-The Thomson Airways brand was launched for the combined airline on 1 November 2008.
+Following the merger of the travel divisions of TUI Group and First Choice Holidays in September 2007 Thomsonfly and First Choice Airways merged on 1 November 2008.
+The Thomson Airways name was launched for the combined airline on 1 May 2009.

 The new brand retained the Thomsonfly colour scheme, and aircraft in the fleet were gradually repainted.
 Several First Choice Airways aircraft remained in the First Choice livery as they were due to be phased out of service.
 A new livery, named "Dynamic Wave" (which will also be applied on Thomson Cruises ships), was introduced in May 2012.

-TUI Airways became the first UK airline to take delivery of the Boeing 787 Dreamliner, receiving the first aircraft in May 2013.
+TUI Airways became the first UK airline to take delivery of the Boeing 787 Dreamliner, receiving the first such jetliner in May 2013.
 Passenger services with the aircraft began on 21 June 2013 with a flight between London Gatwick and Menorca.
 Also in 2013, the parent group TUI Travel, now known as TUI Group, ordered 60 Boeing 737 MAX aircraft for delivery to group airlines.